hangrypizza/matic-docs/docs/develop/getting-started.md

 ### Connecting to Polygon

 You can add Polygon to MetaMask or directly use Arkane, which allows you to connect to Polygon using [RPC](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/).

+You can also view all available public endpoints to connect to Polygon on [Alchemy's Chain Connect resource](https://www.alchemy.com/chain-connect/chain/polygon-pos).

 In order to connect with the Polygon network to read blockchain information, we recommend using the Alchemy SDK.